jxxcarlson/jxxcarlson.github.io/docs-scripta-compiler/docs-scripta-compiler/l0-parser.md

 (( Under construction! ))

+## Functional loops

-## Functional loops are used throughout the compiler:
+Functional loops are used throughout the compiler:

 ```elm
 -- Parser.Helpers